 A specified generator (SG) is any combustion plant used for the purpose of generating electricity; or any group of such combustion plant located at the same site, operated by the same operator, and having the same purpose, between 1 and 50MW and less than 50MW.
 If the SG is used to meet a capacity agreement or an agreement to provide balancing services then all plant less than 50MW is included.

-All specified generators are required to obtain a permit either from their District Council or IPRI, unless they are an excluded generator.
+All specified generators are required to obtain a permit either from their District Council or Industrial Pollution and Radiochemical Inspectorate (IPRI), unless they are an excluded generator.

 Generators in sites permitted under Chapter II and III of the Industrial Emissions Directive and emergency back-up generators operated for the purpose of testing for no more than 50 hours per year are exempt from these controls.